darrenks/atlas/docs/syntax.md

 The `+` was a binary op, and the `~` are unary.

-Two expressions in a row implicitly append.
-You don't need a space to use this, but if you want to vectorize it you will need a space after the `!` for now.
+Two expressions in a row without an explicit operation do an implicit op.
+For numbers this multiplies, and for strings it catenates.
+You don't necessarily need a space to use this.
 This implicit operation is still left to right and equal precedence to other operations unlike APL which has a special case.

     1-2 3+4
     // Is parsed as: